google/WebFundamentals/src/content/ko/fundamentals/design-and-ui/animations/css-vs-javascript.md

     /**
      * This is a simplified version without
-     * vendor prefixes. 필요한
+     * vendor prefixes.
+With them included
-     * With them included (which you will need), things get far
+     * (which you will need), things get far
      * more verbose!
      */
     .box {